linesman39/Final_year_Project/README.md

 ## Structure Of The Project

-- Each prediction page is conneceted with a Machine Learning Model which uses either of Logistic Regression, Decision Tree, Random Forest Algorithms to predict the results.
+- Each prediction page is conneceted with a Machine Learning Model which uses either of multinomial or bernoulli naive bayes to predict the results.
-- Also we have 5 different datasets being used for each prediction.
+- Also we have thesame dataset being used for each prediction.
 - We can land into each prediction site of the web app from the options in the Navigation Menu.
 - We have only 1 relevant feature taken into consideration which is the text and then the text is preprocessed and vectoized with help of TF-IDF Vectorizer to fit into the model and tain it.
 - So the user gets a broad overview of the text after the analysis